Real Assets · Operations & Throughput

 In one sentence

-AI-native finance back office for real estate is a phased engagement (Discovery 2 weeks → Build 6 weeks → Run continuous) that ships a production workflow on top of CRM and property management systems, moves close cycle time by −77% against the real estate baseline, and is operated under operations & throughput governance from day one.
+AI-native finance back office for real estate A phased engagement that ships a production finance back office workflow on top of CRM and property management systems, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on close cycle time: −77%.

 Key facts